Scott Mead: Boards and philanthropy

-Mead created The Mead Family Foundation in 1996, also assuming the role of chairman.
-After Great Ormond Street Hospital in London cured his infant child of leukaemia, Mead became a long-term supporter and board member of the institution.
-He has also endowed the Great Ormond Street Hospital's GOSH Arts program, where patients are immersed in the arts during often difficult treatments, potentially resulting in a more positive outcome.
-Mead has also been on the board of visitors of MD Anderson Cancer Center in Houston, Texas.
+He created The Mead Family Foundation in 1996, assuming the role of chairman.
+After Great Ormond Street Hospital (GOSH) in London treated his infant child, Mead became a long-term supporter, donating the proceeds of his works, and becoming a board member of the institution.
+He has also endowed its GOSH Arts program, where patients are immersed in the arts during often difficult treatments, potentially resulting in a more positive outcome.

+He has been a member of the board of visitors of MD Anderson Cancer Center in Houston, Texas.
+Through the Foundation, he is involved with organizations such as the Tate Foundation, the International Center of Photography, the University of the Arts, The Photographers' Gallery, and the Women's Tennis Association (WTA).
+He remains personally involved in all of his alma maters, including Emmanuel College, supporting programs at Phillips Academy, Cambridge University, Harvard University, and the University of Pennsylvania Law School, and serving on the Harvard Board of Overseers during 2022–2024.

-Mead has spearheaded a number of educational initiatives, and he backed and co-founded London’s Notting Hill Preparatory school in 2003.
+Mead has spearheaded a number of educational initiatives, and he backed and co-founded London's Notting Hill Preparatory school in 2003.
 He has been a board member of Usher's New Look Foundation, which provides training and mentorship to disadvantaged children, and he joined the UK advisory board of Room to Read in 2009.
-He remains involved in all of his alma maters, including Phillips Academy, Emmanuel College, Cambridge University, and Harvard University.
-Mead founded the Mead International Fellows Program, and in 2008 he established the "Scott Mead '77 Family Head Coach" endowment to support the Harvard Men's Tennis team.
+He founded the Mead International Fellows Program, and in 2008 he established the "Scott Mead '77 Family Head Coach" endowment to support the Harvard Men's Tennis team.
 A benefactor fellow at Emmanuel College, he was the creator and benefactor of the University of the Arts London's Mead Fellowships, which provides grants to students in the arts.
-He is also the creator of the Mead Fellowship at University of Pennsylvania Law School.